-Plots in Fig. 3 (e) and (f) reveal that most of the bedrock erosion occurs along the continent margin.

-Since in the cavitation model the erosion rate varies as the sixth power of the difference between the water speed and the cavitation onset speed (15 m/s), it is not surprising for erosion to be most intense at the continental margin where the tsunamis encounter an abrupt decrease in water depth and horizontal water speed changes dramatically.
-The black contour line along the perimeter of the continent marks the depth of 300 m below sea level.
-Note that the most intense erosion is oceanward of this -300m contour line.
-The cumulative volume of bedrock erosion is enough to cover the surface of the entire continent with sediment to a mean depth of 184 m after 25 days and 519m after 50 days, reflecting an average erosion (and deposition) rate over 50 days of a bit more than 10 m/day.
-Plots (g) and (h) display the cumulative net result of sediment deposition and sediment erosion.
-Note that the continent is being progressively buried with sediment, from the coast toward the interior, with the lower elevation coastal zone accumulating the greatest sediment thicknesses.
-Fig. 4 provides snapshots at times of 100 days and 150 days for the same case and same fields as fig. 3.
-In plots (a) and (b) note that the sedimentation has buried the original higher topography in the interior of the circular continent.
-The patterns of erosion and sedimentation are very similar to the comparable snapshots of fig. 3.
-The cumulative volume of bedrock erosion is enough to cover the surface of the entire continent with sediment to a mean depth of 1063m after 100 days and 1385m after 150 days, reflecting an average erosion (and deposition) rate over 150 days of 9.2 m/day.
+Plots in Figs. 4(e) and (f) reveal that most of the bedrock erosion occurs along the continent margin.
+Since in the cavitation model the erosion rate varies as the sixth power of the difference between the water speed and the cavitation onset speed, it is not surprising for erosion to be most intense at the continental margin where the tsunamis encounter an abrupt decrease in water depth and water speed increases dramatically.
+The contour line along the perimeter of the continent marks the depth of 300 m (984ft) below sea level.
+Note that the most intense erosion is oceanward of this -300 m (-984ft) contour line.
+The cumulative volume of bedrock erosion is enough to cover the surface of the entire continent with sediment to a mean depth of 670 m (2198ft) after 50 days and 1109m (3638ft) after 100 days, reflecting an average erosion (and deposition) rate over 100 days of about 11 m/day.